synchronizing/mitm/docs/source/introduction/how-mitm-works.rst

 `mitm` is a TCP proxy server that is capable of intercepting requests and responses going through it.

 To understand how an mitm proxy works let's take a look at a simple example using the HTTP protocol.
-Lets familiarize ourselves with a raw HTTP communication, how a normal proxy functions, and finally how an MITM proxy works.
+Let's familiarize ourselves with a raw HTTP communication, how a normal proxy functions, and finally how an MITM proxy works.

 ----